deltachat/securejoin/source/new.rst

      a guess for the challenge ``AUTH``.
      The adversary cannot learn the challenge ``AUTH``: it cannot observe the invite code
-     transmitted via the second channel in step 1, and it cannot decrypt the message "vc-request-with-auth".
+     transmitted via the out-of-band in step 1, and it cannot decrypt the message "vc-request-with-auth".
      Therefore,
      this guess will only be correct with probability :math:`2^{-64}`.